 Christian Recorder: September 22, 1866

-I have no hesitation in saying, if this Committee will only give us books, and reduce the ordering price, which they can easily do…..enough of our ministers at least will make sales and remittances sufficient to counterbalance whatever delinquencies may stead a few of our lazy and neglectful ministers.
+I have no hesitation in saying if this Committee will only give us books, and reduce the ordering price, which they can easily do…..enough of our ministers at least will make sales and remittances sufficient to counterbalance whatever delinquencies may steal a few of our lazy and neglectful ministers.

 Henry McNeal Turner